Troubleshooting a crash

 - Live Versions: All

 - Operating System: All

-We understand just how frustrating it can be to experience crashes when using Live.
-While there are many different reasons that Live may crash, we've outlined some of the most common here.
+While there are various different reasons why Live might crash, we've outlined some of the most common here.
 Please follow these troubleshooting steps in order to try and diagnose what's causing the issue:

 - Step 1 - Update Everything

 - Step 2 - Identify when the crash is occurring

 - Step 3 - Live crashes on launch

 - Step 4 - Live crashes during use

 - Step 5 - Live hangs on launch